• Skip to main content

 • If making homemade peso, add the almonds and garlic clove to a food processor and pulse until all are ground well.

-• Add basil, parmesan cheese and olive oil and pulse together until well incorporated.
+• Add all but 1 sprig of basil, parmesan cheese and olive oil and pulse together until well incorporated.
 Taste for seasoning and add additional olive oil if needed for desired consistency.
+Save 1 sprig of Basil for Garnish.

 Notes